- Product: 360 Core Client Center

 Place a checkmark in this box if you want all titles in the database with which you are working to link to the database interface (main page) level only instead of the title level.
-In the vast majority of cases this is undesirable and unnecessary, since linking directly to titles involves fewer clicks or steps for your patrons.
-The only cases in which Serials Solutions recommends the use of this setting are for libraries using Dynix RPA as a remote authentication type.
-Serials Solutions is able to support Dynix RPA for database level linking but not for title level linking.
+In the vast majority of cases, this is undesirable and unnecessary since linking directly to titles involves fewer clicks or steps for your patrons.
+The only cases in which Ex Libris recommends the use of this setting are for libraries using Dynix RPA as a remote authentication type.
+Ex Libris is able to support Dynix RPA for database-level linking but not for title-level linking.
 Libraries using URL-rewriting proxy servers such as EZproxy, or alternate remote authentication methods such as username and password, III or Athens/Shibboleth, should not use this setting.

 If your library uses a proxy system for remote access to content, and you have entered the proxy URL in the Library Settings page, search results from the discovery services (E-Journal Portal, 360 Link, 360 Search, Summon) will automatically include proxied links to content.
 Place a checkmark in this box if you do not want your proxy to be added to content from the database with which you are working.
 Examples where you may want unproxied access include freely accessible titles and databases or resources for which no authentication is required for access.

 This is the authority title within 360 KB for the database or resource with which you are working.

 If your library uses a name for the database or resource on this page that is different from the Default Database Name in 360 KB you may enter it in this field.
 You may wish to use this if your users are familiar with your databases using the names on your library website.

 Many libraries choose to enter a description for each database so that users will get an idea of what to expect from it or what type of research may best be served by using it.
 You may enter descriptions in this field.
 The field has an input limit of 1000 characters.

 This field only appears for libraries subscribing to Summon, 360 Search or 360 Resource Manager.
 The description entered will appear for patrons in the Summon Database Recommender, on a 360 Search database search page, or for libraries using the Libguides API.

 Enter the start date of the coverage range entered by your library for the database with which you are working.
 This overrides the default coverage start date as reported to us by the content provider.
 See Custom Coverage Dates for Databases for details.

 Enter the end date of the coverage range entered by your library for the database with which you are working.
 This overrides the default coverage end date as reported to us by the content provider.
 See Custom Coverage Dates for Databases for details.

 A note you can enter that will display next to the database name link on your E-Journal Portal.
 This is a good place to put username and password information if that is required for access, or to indicate whether the particular database has restrictions for access based on location or user type.
 See Public Notes and Location Notes for details.

 A note that will appear in the E-Journal Portal next to each title that appears in the database with which you are working.
 This can be very helpful to reinforce information you've entered at the Public Database Note or to remind users about special attributes shared by all titles in the database.
 See Public Notes and Location Notes for details.

 Your database provider may establish a unique client identifier that is used to identify your institution or entity so users can access databases and content specific to your subscription.
 For example, the LocID (Location ID) from Gale/Cengage represents the unique identifier needed to authenticate your users' access.
 It's used in the syntax of a URL address so you can access a database or other content.
 For example, the word "test" in this address, http://infotrac.galegroup.com/itweb/test?db=AONE, is a Gale LocID that authorizes use for a specific entity.
 Refer to Authentication for Gale Databases for more information.

 - Date Created: 9-Feb-2014

-- Last Edited Date: 21-Feb-2014
+- Last Edited Date: 26-June-2023